NotSirius-A/ML-predicting-obesity/README.md

 # ML-predicting-obesity
-A ML algorythm designed to predict obesity based on quiz answers and habits.
+Machine Learning algorithm designed to predict obesity based on quiz answers and habits.